 Download Large Apps Using Cellular Data

 Apple has put measures to prevent the download of large apps or files that exceed the set cellular data limits.
 In such cases, most people wait to use Wi-Fi.
 If you must download the file or app urgently, you simply need to go to settings, then app download and disable the limit.
-This is advantageous for a student who wants to download a large app to help get essay help on time.
-It’s also ideal for those with no limited data plan or who have unstable Wi-Fi connections.
+This is advantageous for those with no limited data plan or who have unstable Wi-Fi connections.

 Ability to Go Into Self-Destruct Mode